Plug Power (NASDAQ:PLUG) Reaches New 52-Week Low – Should You Sell?

-Shares of Plug Power Inc. (NASDAQ:PLUG – Get Free Report) reached a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as $0.98 and last traded at $1.00, with a volume of 104817960 shares trading hands.
-The stock had previously closed at $1.06.
+Plug Power Inc. (NASDAQ:PLUG – Get Free Report)’s share price hit a new 52-week low on Tuesday .
+The company traded as low as $0.76 and last traded at $0.79, with a volume of 135113854 shares trading hands.
+The stock had previously closed at $0.90.

-A number of equities analysts have recently commented on PLUG shares.
-HC Wainwright reiterated a “buy” rating and issued a $3.00 price objective on shares of Plug Power in a research note on Monday, March 24th.
-Piper Sandler cut their price target on Plug Power from $1.40 to $1.10 and set an “underweight” rating for the company in a report on Wednesday, March 5th.
-Truist Financial reduced their price objective on Plug Power from $2.00 to $1.50 and set a “hold” rating for the company in a research report on Wednesday, March 5th.
-Canaccord Genuity Group dropped their target price on shares of Plug Power from $2.00 to $1.25 and set a “hold” rating on the stock in a research report on Wednesday, March 5th.
-Finally, Susquehanna reduced their price target on shares of Plug Power from $1.80 to $1.25 and set a “neutral” rating for the company in a report on Monday.
-Five analysts have rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Plug Power currently has an average rating of “Hold” and an average price target of $2.29.
+PLUG has been the subject of a number of analyst reports.
+Morgan Stanley dropped their price target on Plug Power from $1.75 to $1.60 and set an “underweight” rating for the company in a research report on Thursday, March 6th.
+Seaport Res Ptn cut shares of Plug Power from a “hold” rating to a “strong sell” rating in a research note on Monday, January 27th.
+UBS Group reduced their price target on shares of Plug Power from $2.50 to $1.75 and set a “neutral” rating on the stock in a research report on Friday, March 21st.
+Piper Sandler lowered their price objective on Plug Power from $1.40 to $1.10 and set an “underweight” rating for the company in a research report on Wednesday, March 5th.
+Finally, HC Wainwright reaffirmed a “buy” rating and issued a $3.00 price target on shares of Plug Power in a research note on Monday, March 24th.
+Five equities research analysts have rated the stock with a sell rating, eight have given a hold rating and five have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Plug Power currently has a consensus rating of “Hold” and an average price target of $2.29.

-A number of large investors have recently modified their holdings of PLUG.
-Stifel Financial Corp raised its position in Plug Power by 23.4% in the 3rd quarter.
-Stifel Financial Corp now owns 1,398,398 shares of the electronics maker’s stock worth $3,160,000 after purchasing an additional 265,514 shares during the last quarter.
-Norges Bank bought a new stake in shares of Plug Power during the fourth quarter worth $146,465,000.
-KLP Kapitalforvaltning AS acquired a new position in shares of Plug Power during the fourth quarter valued at $320,000.
-American Century Companies Inc. boosted its holdings in Plug Power by 21.0% in the fourth quarter.
-American Century Companies Inc. now owns 879,373 shares of the electronics maker’s stock valued at $1,873,000 after acquiring an additional 152,458 shares during the last quarter.
-Finally, Vanguard Group Inc. increased its position in Plug Power by 5.4% in the fourth quarter.
-Vanguard Group Inc. now owns 87,438,503 shares of the electronics maker’s stock worth $186,244,000 after purchasing an additional 4,491,114 shares during the period.
-43.48% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of PLUG.
+Pacific Sage Partners LLC bought a new stake in Plug Power during the 4th quarter worth about $25,000.
+Oppenheimer & Co.
+Inc. bought a new position in shares of Plug Power during the fourth quarter worth about $25,000.
+Jones Financial Companies Lllp lifted its position in Plug Power by 107.4% during the 4th quarter.
+Jones Financial Companies Lllp now owns 11,730 shares of the electronics maker’s stock worth $25,000 after buying an additional 6,074 shares in the last quarter.
+Miracle Mile Advisors LLC acquired a new stake in shares of Plug Power in the 1st quarter valued at approximately $26,000.
+Finally, Callan Family Office LLC bought a new position in shares of Plug Power in the 4th quarter valued at about $27,000.
+43.48% of the stock is owned by institutional investors and hedge funds.

 About Plug Power